 3) Does pCloud offer encryption for files?

 Yes, pCloud encrypts your files with the strongest AES-256 encryption and also offers zero-knowledge encryption on its paid plans.
-If you need additional security for storing your confidential files, you can purchase its “pCloud Encryption” add-on for $4.99/month!
+If you need additional security for storing your confidential files, you can purchase its “pCloud Encryption” add-on for $49.99 annually or $150 for a lifetime!

 4) Can pCloud be used for collaborative work and file editing?